GardenGroupUO/Adsorber/Documentation/source/Installation.rst

 	/Users/geoffreyweal/Library/Python/3.6/bin

 This is the location of these useful ASE tools.
-You want to put this as a path in your ``~/.bashrc`` as below:
+If you are having issues using the ase tools, for example if ``ase gui`` does not start, you want to put this as a path in your ``~/.bashrc`` as below:

 .. code-block:: bash